CAVaccineInventory/vial/README.md

 ## What this does so far

 - SSO using Auth0 to sign users in with a Django user account
+- Allows users to make changes to locations and other entities through the Django admin.
+These changes are tracked using [django-reversion](https://django-reversion.readthedocs.io/)
 - Run tests in GitHub Actions CI using pytest-django
 - Enforce Black code style in GitHub Actions
 - Django ORM models for the new schema currently under discussion